-The concentration of a contaminant at which, if exceeded, triggers treatment or other requirements that a water system must follow.
+The concentration of a contaminant, which if exceeded, triggers treatment or other requirements that a water system must follow.

-EPA (Environmental Protection Agency):
+EPA (Environmental Protection Agency)

-An agency of the United States federal government that was created for the purpose of protecting human health and the environment, including drinking water, by promulgating and enforcing regulations based on laws passed by Congress.
+An agency of the United States federal government that protects human health and the environment, including drinking water, by promulgating and enforcing regulations based on laws passed by Congress.